mohamedAtoui/KV-cache-optimization/DIARY.md

 - Quality gap is suspiciously large : MQA/GQA typically lose only 5-15% vs MHA, not 70-117% which suggests undertrained or architecture issue
 - GQA is best middle ground : better quality than MQA, still gets 50% cache savings

+# week 8 to week 11:
+I spend this time refactoring the code, and writing report.